Communist involvement in the Indian independence movement: Kanpur Bolshevik Conspiracy Case (1924-1925)

-On 17 March 1924, S. A. Dange, M. N. Roy, Muzaffar Ahmed, Nalini Bhushan Dasgupta, Shaukat Usmani, Singaravelu Chettiar, Ghulam Hussain, Rafiq Ahmad and Shaukat Usmani and others were charged that they as communists were seeking "to deprive the King Emperor of his sovereignty of British India, by complete separation of India from imperialistic Britain by a violent revolution" in what was called the Cawnpore (now spelt Kanpur) Bolshevik Conspiracy case, which was initiated in 1924.
-The case attracted interest of the people towards Comintern plan to bring about violent revolution in India.
-"Pages of newspapers daily splashed sensational communist plans and people for the first time learned such a large scale about communism and its doctrines and the aims of the Communist International in India".
-This case was responsible for actively introducing communism to the Indian masses.
+In March 1924, S. A. Dange, M. N. Roy, Muzaffar Ahmed, Nalini Bhushan Dasgupta, Shaukat Usmani, Singaravelu Chettiar, Ghulam Hussain, Rafiq Ahmad, Shaukat Usmani and other communists were charged with seeking "to deprive the King Emperor of his sovereignty of British India, by complete separation of India from imperialistic Britain by a violent revolution".
+It was called the Cawnpore (now spelt Kanpur) Bolshevik Conspiracy case, and was initiated in 1924.
+It brought scrutiny of an alleged Comintern plan to foment revolution in India: "Pages of newspapers daily splashed sensational communist plans and people for the first time learned such a large scale about communism and its doctrines and the aims of the Communist International in India".
+The case was considered a key factor in introducing communism to the Indian masses.

-After Kanpur, Britain had triumphantly declared that the case had "finished off the communists".
+Britain triumphantly declared that the Kanpur case had "finished off the communists".
 But the industrial town of Kanpur, in December 1925, witnessed a conference of different communist groups, under the chairmanship of Singaravelu Chettiar.
-Dange, Muzaffar Ahmed, Nalini Gupta, Shaukat Usmani were among the key organizers of the meeting.
-The meeting adopted a resolution for the formation of the Communist Party of India with its headquarters in Bombay.
+Dange, Muzaffar Ahmed, Nalini Gupta, Shaukat Usmani were among the organizers of the conference.
+It adopted a resolution for the formation of the Communist Party of India with its headquarters in Bombay.